Mavisan6/Assignment/README.md

 ### Install Anaconda or Miniconda

 Anaconda and Miniconda are both free distributions of Python that include a package manager called `conda`.
 They help to manage libraries, dependencies, and environments.
-For downlaod, visit the [Anaconda website](https://www.anaconda.com/download) or the [Miniconda website](https://docs.anaconda.com/free/miniconda/index.html) to download the installer for your operating system and follow the installation instructions provided on the website.
+Visit the [Anaconda website](https://www.anaconda.com/download) or the [Miniconda website](https://docs.anaconda.com/free/miniconda/index.html) to download the installer for your operating system and follow the installation instructions provided on the website.

 ### Create the Conda Environment